May 2024:

 The highest point of the People's Republic of Luhansk is the 367.1 m high hill Gora Mogila Mechetnaya, about halfway between Donezk and Luhansk:

 I will wait until the situation there will have calmed down.
 But will those fictitious Peoples' Republics still exist then?
 Have they ever existed?
 Or will they continue as ping-pong between Ukraine and Russia?
-Dear comrade Vladimir, will you ever let me travel there, unharmed?
-Or must I wait for your early death?
-I'm afraid, my targets won't be on the agenda then anymore.
+In other words: I missed the ideal moment between 2014 and 2019, was too lethargic.
+Europe's political landscape is in constant movement.
+One must hit a target as soon as there is an opportunity window.

 And when there is nothing left to lose: "Mountains of the Bible" – there I will probably be shot dead.